ciromattia/kcc/README.md

 Supported output formats include MOBI/AZW3, EPUB, KEPUB, and CBZ.

 The absolute highest quality source files are print quality DRM-free PDFs from Kodansha/Humble Bundle/Fanatical, which can be directly converted by KCC in v9+.
+Be sure to check the spread shift option!

 Its main feature is various optional image processing steps to look good on eink screens, which have different requirements than normal LCD screens.